top of page

 When reggae emerged in the late 1960s, it reverberated not only in Jamaica but across the globe like a cultural bombshell.
 Reggae, with Bob Marley as its iconic figurehead, wielded profound influence and inspiration, shaping societies worldwide and giving rise to new counter-culture movements, particularly in Europe, the USA, and Africa.

 Bob Marley transcended the realm of music to become a spokesperson for millions of oppressed people worldwide.
-His involvement in events such as the celebration of Zimbabwe's independence, his concert with Stevie Wonder for blind charity, and his efforts towards reconciliation between rival presidents in Jamaica, all testify to his commitment to a world characterized by justice and equality.
 Marley's legacy extends far beyond his music, symbolizing the enduring quest for social change and harmony.

 LES TOURE KUNDA - FELA KUTI